Donough MacCarty, 1st Earl of Clancarty: Restoration and death

 At the Restoration of the Stuarts, Clancarty, as he now was, returned to Ireland.
 He used Ormond's influence to recover his estates, which Charles II confirmed to him in his "Gracious Declaration" of 30 November 1660.
 The Cromwellian occupiers had to leave at once.
 Now-Admiral William Penn, to whom Macroom had been granted in 1654, was compensated with land at Shanagarry (east of Cork).
 Broghill had to return Blarney and Kilcrea.
 The Clancartys repaired and enlarged Macroom Castle.
 Clancarty also recovered his townhouse, which now became Clancarty House.
 Clancarty found wealthy Irish spouses for his eldest son and his two daughters.
 This son married Margaret Bourke in 1660 or 1661.
 She was a rich heiress, the only child of Ulick Burke, 1st Marquess of Clanricarde.
-Clancarty's elder daughter Helen married first after 1660 Sir John FitzGerald of Dromana, a Protestant, as his second wife.
+Clancarty's elder daughter Helen married twice.
+First, after 1660 Sir John FitzGerald of Dromana, a Protestant, as his second wife.
 The marriage was childless.
-After his death in 1664 Helen married secondly William Burke, 7th Earl of Clanricarde.
+After his death in 1664, Helen married secondly William Burke, 7th Earl of Clanricarde.
 Clancarty's younger daughter Margaret married Luke Plunket, 3rd Earl of Fingall, before 1666.

-In the winter of 1661/2, Clancarty signed the Catholic Remonstrance drawn up by Bellings and promoted by Peter Walsh. in an attempt to improve the Catholics' condition in Ireland by demonstrating their loyalty to the King.
+In the winter of 1661–1662, Clancarty signed the Catholic Remonstrance drawn up by Bellings and promoted by Peter Walsh. in an attempt to improve the Catholics' condition in Ireland by demonstrating their loyalty to the King.
 However, the remonstrance proved inefficient, mainly because too few of the clergy signed.